+ Types of Traffic to Measure for Your Site

 DMOZ and Directories

 DMOZ claims to be the largest human-edited directory on the Internet.
-Not only is DMOZ a valuable source of non-search traffic, a DMOZ link can also increase your organic search traffic as well.
+Not only is DMOZ a valuable source of non-search traffic, but a DMOZ link can also increase your organic search traffic as well.

 According to DMOZ, search engines such as Google, AOL, Lycos and others make use of DMOZ data.
 There are also bunches of smaller directories that incorporate some DMOZ listings into their pages.